DanKop7/CSharp-Exercises/Programming Fundamentals and Unit Testing/02.Key Concepts/README.md

 Reads the bathroom width and height, and the tile width and height.
 Calculates how many tiles are needed (with 10% surplus) and prints the result rounded to the nearest integer.

+## 5. Deposit Calculator
+Reads the deposited amount, the term of the deposit in months, and the annual interest rate.
+Calculates and prints the total amount at the end of the deposit period, formatted to two decimal places.